Introduction

 PSHE and citizenship underpins the whole curriculum at Gloucester House and is woven through all curriculum areas and social parts of our day.
 This is due to the profile of needs in our pupil population.

 It is also taught as a discrete subject and is the centre of some of our topic weeks.
-It is a central part of circle times and links closely to our behaviour policy, particularly the aspects which focus on reflecting on the link between both thoughts and feelings.
+It is a central part of class discussions and links closely to our behaviour policy, particularly the aspects which focus on reflecting on the link between both thoughts and feelings.

-The PHSCE & Citizenship curriculum develops children’s knowledge and understanding of self and others.
+The PHSCE & Citizenship curriculum develops pupil’s knowledge and understanding of self and others.
 It develops citizenship, self-worth and how to live a healthy life style.
-It also provides children with a broad general knowledge of public institutions and services in England, such as police, emergency services and local government services.
+It also provides pupils with a broad general knowledge of public institutions and services in England, such as police, emergency services and local government services.

 For young people with behavioural difficulties, developing appropriate social skills is a significant challenge.
-Children at the Gloucester House also have low self-esteem and/or poor self-image.
+Pupils at the Gloucester House also have low self-esteem and/or poor self-image.

 PHSCE links closely to the therapeutic interventions within Gloucester House.